javiermontanana/grade5theory/_00-very-basics/basic.md

 In the grade 5 theory exam, there are also a couple of rules that chromatic scales need to follow.
-Other wise they are considered incorrect:
+Otherwise they are considered incorrect:

 There must be at least one note on each staff position.
 There must not be more than 2 notes on each staff position.